ebullient/campaign-notes/compendium/statblocks/orcs.md

 ---
 # Orcs on the move
 ![orcs](../../[assets]/attachments/orcs.jpeg#portrait)

-Several tribes of orcs have been displaced and are on the move
+Orcs have been displaced and are on the move.

+Most are remnants of the [Many Arrows Orc Tribe](../groups/Many%20Arrows%20Orc%20Tribe.md).

 Reference:
 * [The Monster’s Know What They Are Doing](http://themonstersknow.com/orcs-revisited/)